“Cat, hat. In French chat, chapeau. In Spanish it’s el gato in a sombrero.”

 Whenever I think of The Cat in the Hat this song from the animated movie always jumps in my head.
 Crazy, I know.
 And of course, whenever I think of The Cat in the Hat I always picture his iconic red and white striped super tall top hat.
 “The Seuss hat” as I call it.

-To kick off our month of Seuss, our Seuss-A-Palooza on Jersey Family Fun, I thought I’d show everyone how to make a super easy, super fun, super cool Seuss hat that you and your kids can wear tomorrow for Dr. Seuss’ 108th birthday!
+To help celebrate Dr. Seuss on Jersey Family Fun, I thought I’d show everyone how to make a super easy, super fun, super cool Seuss hat that you and your kids can wear tomorrow for Dr. Seuss’ 108th birthday!
 It’s the perfect Dr. Seuss craft.

 How to Make Your Own Dr. Seuss Cat in the Hat Hat